AdobeDocs/experience-platform.en/help/sources/tutorials/ui/filter.md

 ![The clear all option selected.](../../images/tutorials/filter/clear-all.png)

+## Filter sources accounts

+In the Experience Platform UI, select [!UICONTROL Sources] in the left navigation and then select **[!UICONTROL Accounts]** from the top header.
+You can filter your sources accounts based on the source that they were created with or the user that created them.

 ## Search

-## Inline actions
+## Inline actions for sources dataflows

-Select the ellipses beside a dataflow name for a list of inline actions that you can use to make modifications to your dataflow.
+Select the ellipses (`...`) beside a dataflow name for a list of inline actions that you can use to make modifications to your dataflow.

 ![The selection of inline actions you can choose from for a given dataflow.](../../images/tutorials/filter/inline-actions.png)